 There’s a lot to be said for peace of mind.
 Some might say it’s invaluable.
 I happen to say that too!
 Once something gets in my head, I have a hard time of mentally letting it go.
 Something that used to freak me out but doesn’t anymore is when my personal data gets compromised in a data breach.
-Target Corporation in 2015 sent Moms into a tailspin, Equifax’s huge one in 2017 compromised data of 146 million people, and now Capital One’s in July of 100 million customers.
+Target Corporation in 2015 sent Moms into a tailspin, Equifax’s huge one in 2017 compromised data of 146 million people, and now Capital One’s in July of 2019 is 100 million customers.
 I was one of those customers, and honestly, I didn’t even really care.
 It was lame, yes, but I didn’t freak out at all.
 Why?
 Because I added a credit freeze onto my info years ago!

 This post may contain affiliate links.
 Please read my full disclosure for more info

 When your brain spirals out of control

 Did you know that this condition has an official name?
 It’s called Catastrophic Thinking, sounds pretty bad, sounds kinda catastrophic, huh.
 Or you may have heard it referred to as “magnifying.”
 Whatever the name, you have probably done this at least a few times in your life.
 For me, at one point, I thought I had a spinal tumor because of all the pain I had in my low back.
 It turns out all I needed was a new mattress.
 After that episode, my husband banned me from looking at WebMD.
 Probably a good call.